netxms/netxms-doc/admin/concepts.rst

 ===============

-From each node |product_name| can collect one or more :term:`metrics <Metric>` which can be either single-value ("CPU.Usage"), or table ("FileSystem.Volumes").
+From each node |product_name| can collect one or more :term:`metrics <Metric>` which can be either single-value ("CPU.Usage"), list ("FileSystem.MountPoints") or table ("FileSystem.Volumes").
 When new data sample is collected, it's value is checked against configured thresholds.
 This documentation use term :term:`Data Collection Item <DCI>` to describe configuration of metric collection schedule, retention, and thresholds.